 Frequently asked questions

 Yia sas, or Jah-sas is used to greet multiple people in Greek or politely greeting a single one.
-Yia sou is used for a friend or other person you know well.
+For a friend or other person you know well, yia sou is used.
 Yia sas can also be used to say goodbye or thank you, although it is better to use antio or eufharisto.

 Méra means day, and spéra means evening.
 Kaliméra is used to greet the Greeks during the day, between sunrise and sunset.
 Kalispéra is a way to greet each other in de dark.